 These are some of the many reasons to join the Computer Science and Engineering department at UC San Diego (UCSD), here are just a few:

 - Accomplished Faculty

-The CSE Department is currently comprised of 50+ distinguished faculty members and supports excellent research facilities.
+The CSE Department currently consists of 50+ distinguished faculty members and supports excellent research facilities.
 Classes are taught by a large, diverse faculty who are leading researchers in the course areas they teach.
 Faculty commitment to excellence in teaching has been recognized and honored with numerous engineering and university teaching awards.
 A large faculty enables the department to offer a wide range of classes in both traditional and cutting-edge topics in computer science.
 In addition to classes, students also have the opportunity to interact with faculty as course teaching assistants, tutors and readers, as graduate and undergraduate research assistants, and through faculty mentoring.

 - Transferable Skills

 While taking courses and participating in experiential learning opportunities, students who major in CSE will gain not only technical knowledge but also many transferable soft skills that employers look for in various industries.
 Students in CSE majors develop analytical skills, which include thinking critically about a situation, problem-solving skills to find errors and solutions in as little time possible, communication skills, and the ability to collaborate with others on large projects.

 Through academic and co-curricular activities, the CSE Department provides students with ample opportunities to cultivate their skills and prepare for their future careers.
 To learn more about the CSE Department’s commitment to student success and discover how undergraduate CSE students at UC San Diego make the most of their college experience, explore the CSE Department’s “Student Success and Opportunities” website.